This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 Get Some Rest

 Conferences start early and end late.
-Organizers are trying to give people as much value as possible.
-This also means that you will have to focus and concentrate for long periods of time.
+This is because organizers are trying to give people as much value as possible.
+Unfortunately, this also means that you will have to focus and concentrate for long periods.
 During the events, you’ll want to soak up the knowledge the experts share.

 As a result, you’re going to be tired at some point.
-I don’t know about you, but as an introvert, I need some time to myself to decompress.
+I don’t know about you, but as an introvert, I need some time to decompress.

 Schedule some time for a nap, or check out the hotel gym, or explore the neighborhood.
-Recognize your limits and practice some self-care.
+Then, recognize your limits and practice some self-care.

 Prepare for Long days